 - Full PGP support.

 - Premium accounts with a range of additional benefits, including a brandable Business account.

 - The ability to send encrypted emails to non-ProtonMail users.

-- Android and iOS mobile apps.
+- Android and iOS mobile apps plus a web client.

 Overall, this is a good lineup of features.